CardinalNavigation/hotelmessagingapp/README.md

 Programming Language:

 - Javascript is my strongest language.
-- Easy to whip something into a webrowser that users can touch.
+- Easy to create something into a webrowser that users can interact with.

 Library Used:

-- I went with React because I wanted to create a quick prototype and be able to quickly see what I am creating and iterate upon that.
+- I went with React because I wanted to create a quick prototype and be able see what I am developing and iterate upon that.
 - It is something easy to create that a user can pick up and manipulate without much effort.
 - React also makes manipulating the data which was provided from the JSON files very easy as you can see the immediate results of code changes displayed on the DOM.